paybygroup/docs/contents/pbgapis.md

   - `id` -- an integer that uniquely identifies this invitee 'slot'.
 This id will be unique across all invitees across all group purchases managed by PayByGroup
   - `user_id ` -- an integer that uniquely identifies this user.
-This id be shared across group purchases in the case that a since user (with a sigle login) is part of multiple group purchases.
+This will be unique to all users using PayByGroup.
   - `user_email` -- the current email address for this invitee.
   - `role` -- the current role of this inivitee.
 'ORGANIZER' or 'INVITEE'.
   - `status` -- the current status of this inivitee.
 One of the following: 'INVITED', 'ACCEPTED', 'WITHDRAWN'.